-SOK Marketler is a large family with strong bonds.
-We work together towards shared achievements, and put our minds and hearts in everything we do.
-Our achievements are possible thanks to your trust in and support for our brand.
-As always, we will continue to create value for Turkey's economy, our esteemed stakeholders, and our customers.
+SOK Marketler is a large family with strong bonds and we strive to achieve a common success with all our strength.
+We created a very large ecosystem together with our suppliers, farmers, producers, and transporters bringing the products to our stores, where hundreds of thousands are employed.
+All our achievements are possible thanks to your trust in and support for our brand.
+As always, we will continue to create value for Turkey's economy, our esteemed stakeholders, and our customers through our uninterrupted services.